 Part II of the "After My Death" form is a general statement of these wishes.
-The State Anatomy Board has a specific donation program, with a preregistration form available.
-Call the Anatomy Board at 1-800-879-2728 for that form and additional information.
+The State Anatomy Board has a specific donation program, with a pre-registration form available.
+For donation information and forms you can visit the Board website at https://health.maryland.gov/anatomy/Pages/index.aspx or contact the Board toll-free at 800-879-2728 for that form and additional information.